facil-io/cstl/fio-stl.md

 The shortcut `FIO_MALLOC` MACRO will define a local memory allocator shared by any facil.io types that are defined after that macro (in multiple `include` space).

+When `FIO_MEMORY_DISABLE` is defined, all custom memory allocators will route to the system's `malloc`.

 ### Why Use a Local Memory Allocation?

 Using a local memory allocator allows types to [enjoy locality and enhanced performance within their allocation subgroup](https://youtu.be/nZNd5FjSquk).